agoose77/phd-thesis/content/2604-gain-matching.md

 +++

 Following position reconstruction, these gains must be accounted for if the collected charge is to be used for particle identification.
 Given that the strips, chains, and final central pads were held at the same potential, the relative gain of these regions can be determined solely by looking at the relative gain of the final central pad region.
-This was experimentally measured by observing the change in charge collected by the rows of pads either side of the high-low gain boundary (see regions (b) and (c) of {numref}`micromegas-anode-relative-gain`).
+This was experimentally measured by observing the change in charge collected by the rows of pads either side of the high-low gain boundary (see regions (b) and (c) of {numref}`micromegas-anode-gain-region`).

 ```{code-cell}
 ---